andrewplummer/Sugar/README.md

 ## Docs

-Limited API documentation for v1.5 is available on the [site](https://sugarjs.com/docs/), however note that documentation outside the API reference may no longer be applicable.
+A limited API reference for v1.5 is available on the [site](https://sugarjs.com/docs/), however note that documentation outside of this may no longer be applicable.

 ## Upgrading